lucaleonect/nqa_server/README.md

 open http://localhost:8000
 ```

 The solver container is exposed on `http://localhost:8081`; the scheduler reaches it via the internal Docker network (`http://solver:8081`).
 PostgreSQL listens on `localhost:5432` using the credentials in `.env`.
+When Optuna Dashboard support is enabled the API also binds `http://localhost:8001` (configurable) to serve the live study visualisation.

 ## Configuration Reference